 data.cryptoCurrency | string | Yes | Crypto asset for the quote. |

-data.fiatAmount | string | Yes | Fiat amount as a string. |
+data.fiatAmount | string | No | Fiat amount as a string.
+Mutually exclusive with cryptoAmount; provide one. |

 data.form | Record<string, unknown> | No | Recipient fields from the channel form. |